filipblaauw/tik-tok/README.md

 ```
 You can change the title and source in the script tag at the end of the code.

-Spreadsheet should have the following columns: date, dateDisplay, title, body, escenic, video, source, article
+Spreadsheet should have the following columns:
-date: `YYYY-MM-DD HH:MM:SS`
+* date: `YYYY-MM-DD HH:MM:SS`
-dateDisplay: How date should be displayed.
+* dateDisplay: How date should be displayed.
 Examples: `DD.
 MMM, YYYY` or `DD.
 MMM, YYYY, HH:mm`
-title: Heading in each entry
+* title: Heading in each entry
-body: Text in each entry.
+* body: Text in each entry.
 Can contain html such as links.
-escenic: ID of the image from Escenic, 123456
+* escenic: ID of the image from Escenic, `123456`
-video: ID of the video from CMS, 123456
+* video: ID of the video from CMS, `123456`
-source: Caption text to the image or video
+* source: Caption text to the image or video
-article: ID to the read more article.
+* article: ID to the read more article.
 When added, a read more link appears in entry.